tripleducky/qml-niri/README.md

 *Properties:*
 - `workspaces`: WorkspaceModel - List of all workspaces
 - `windows`: WindowModel - List of all windows
-- `focusedWindowTitle`: string - Title of focused window
-- `focusedWindowAppId`: string - App ID of focused window
+- `focusedWindow`: Window - Currently focused window (null if none)

 *Methods:*
 - `connect()`: bool - Connect to niri IPC socket